151st Infantry Regiment (United States)

-The 151st Infantry Regiment is an infantry unit in the Indiana National Guard, part of the 76th Infantry Brigade Combat Team (Separate).
+The 151st Infantry Regiment is an infantry unit in the Indiana National Guard, part of the 76th Mobile Brigade Combat Team.

 History

 Territorial militia

 The 151st Infantry Regiment traces its roots to the Indiana Territory Indiana Rangers militia.
 It was in the 1811 Battle of Tippecanoe that it earned its motto "Wide Awake!
 Wide Awake!"

 Mexican-American War, Civil War and Spanish-American War

-In 1846, the 2nd Regiment, Indiana Volunteers, Indiana Brigade was mustered into federal ervice for the Mexican–American War, and was again federalized in 1861 during the American Civil War.
+In 1846, the 2nd Regiment, Indiana Volunteers, Indiana Brigade was mustered into federal service for the Mexican–American War, and was again federalized in 1861 during the American Civil War.
 It was reorganized in 1882 as part of the Indiana Legion, which was renamed the Indiana National Guard on 5 March 1895.
 The 151st Infantry Regiment is credited with 24 campaigns from the Civil War, from lineage traced to the 7th, 10th, and 11th Indiana Volunteer Infantry Regiments.
 The regiment was again federalized in 1898 for service in the Spanish–American War.
 In 1900, it was reorganized as the First Infantry, Indiana National Guard.
 The First Infantry was mustered into federal service at Fort Benjamin Harrison in 1916 for service in the Mexican Border Campaign.